dreampulse/modelizer/README.md

   <!-- This is an example how to use the model from the client / view -->
   <script type="text/javascript">

-    // use the AngularConnector to access the server var connector = Model.AngularConnector("http://localhost:8080/");
+    // Define how to access the model (using AngularConnector to a remote model) var connector = Model.AngularConnector("http://localhost:8080/");
     UserModel.connection(connector);   // use the connector for the example Model